jaydeepgami56/MCPStudioTransport-Chainlit/README.md

 When a document is uploaded via the Chainlit UI, a unique UUID is automatically generated for that file.
 You can retrieve the UUID by using the Recent Activity tool.

-To view document details:

-Use the /display <UUID> command or

-Use the Display Document tool with the corresponding UUID